mayukhnair/india-election-crime/index.md

 It is interesting to note that AITC’s is 100% (3/3), and their stronghold is West Bengal, where BJP’s presence is minimal, possibly insulating them from the Modi Wave.

 5 states constitute the bulk of where candidates with criminal charges manage to get reelected in 2014.
 Bihar (3), Gujarat, Maharashtra, West Bengal and Uttar Pradesh (4 each) have the highest concentration of such candidates, with a few other states having 1 candidate.
-This is not surprising since the maximum number of criminals candidates contest elections from these states anyways.
+This is not surprising since the maximum number of criminals candidates contest elections from these states.

 Dataset: Insert link